RANSOME’S HONOR: The Character Casting Process

 Elton, the Witheringtons’ Driver—Yes, this is Rupert Friend, who played Wickham to Macfadyen’s Darcy in P&P 2005.
 I guess it says something about my feelings for the way these two characters were portrayed in that film that I immediately saw them as characters who would be dressed in “uniforms” (for Creighton, it would be a somewhat formal black suit; for Elton, his driver’s livery) and staying pretty much in the background.

 There are so many other characters that this post could go on and on and on—but I believe I can leave some of that for next year when Book 2, Ransome’s Crossing releases.
-In the meantime, you can check out more images in my Ransome set on Flickr.
+In the meantime, you can check out more images on my Ransome Trilogy board on Pinterest.